 Professional Associations and Social Network Groups

 The recently formed Data Science Association is the first professional association specifically devoted to the field.
 Yearly membership is free "for a limited time".
-The association plans a Forum and Ski Retreat in Vail, Colorado in March.
+The association held a Forum and Ski Retreat in Vail, Colorado in March.
 Its website features a decent online library, a weekly list of data science news stories, and, of considerable importance for the professionalization of the field, a code of conduct.

-Two active LinkedIn groups deal with data science and big data:
+Three active LinkedIn groups deal with data science and big data:

 Big Data / Analytics / Strategy / FP&A / S&OP / Strategic Planning / Predictive & Business Analytics

 Data Mining, Statistics, Big Data, and Data Visualization